 National Lazy Day is the perfect excuse to ditch the chores, turn off your phone, take a nap, kick up your feet and queue up your favorite TV show.
 It’s also the perfect opportunity to take a break from spending money, too.
-If your financial situation has you reaching for title loans every time an unexpected cash emergency pops up, consider following National Lazy Day’s example and trade your spending binge for a Netflix binge.
+If your financial situation has you reaching for title loans or a payday loan every time an unexpected cash emergency pops up, consider following National Lazy Day’s example and trade your spending binge for a Netflix binge.
 Here’s a few ways that being lazy could actually help you out with your finances.

 The first step to using laziness to boost your finances is to put down the wallet.
 Don’t pick it up.
 Don’t put it in your pocket.
 And definitely don’t walk out the front door with it.
 In fact, don’t leave the house, period.
 Lazy people rarely leave the homestead.
 They stay in and make themselves comfortable on the couch.
 By not leaving the house, you won’t be tempted to spend money.
 Give it a try.